mohamuhsin/investment-calculator/README.md

 # Investment Calculator

 Demonstrating the use of Components, Props and states in React.
-Demonstrating the use of Components,
+Demonstrating the use of Component